-The Balance Sheet includes a Pensions Reserve, which shows a net liability to the Pension Fund of £15,971,000 as at 31 March 2016.
+The Balance Sheet includes a Pensions Reserve, which shows a net liability to the Pension Fund of £16,597,000 as at 31 March 2017.
 This effectively means that the Council has historically underpaid contributions relative to the future benefits earned to date by its employees.
-The liability decreased by £1,968,000 (11%) in 2015/2016.
-This improvement in the position is as a result of a combination of the following:
+The liability increased by

+£626,000 (4%) in 2016/2017.
+The change in the position is as a result of changes to the assumptions used by the Actuary.